Highrise Emergency and Aerial Response Team (H.E.A.R.T.)

 Because situations differ from building to building, or bridge to bridge, it’s crucial that this team be prepared to perform in the most unpredictable environment.
 In the case of an emergency, they could be called anywhere, any time, and with the cooperation of the emergency service providers (or on their own) commence high-angle rescue operations.
 In no time, the rescuers can descend, if necessary, on the location where the accident has taken place, and videotape the site, or any details for the investigation.

 Living on the edge is what “ropers” do for a living.
 With an industry, being ranked as one of the most dangerous, I want to give the workers a chance for a safer future.
-I am, therefore, currently organizing a Highrise Rescue Team, an independent non-profit organization that consists solely of highly qualified professionals.
+I am, therefore, currently organizing a Highrise Emergencye Aerial Rescue Team, a non-profit organization that consists solely of rope and aerial access experts.
 We are, by necessity, cost effective and efficient.

 Our purpose is to minimize loss of life, injury, property damage and risk to the high-rise environment and maximize the rope rescue efficiency through innovation.

 To fulfill our mission, our objectives are to enhance public safety through rescue and safety education, provide emergency response and assist in providing post-accident reports (with laptops, digital cameras and communications systems on-site) in inaccessible places.
 Eiger is preparing an Emergency Preparedness and Response Plan for project and property managers, as well as Accident Prevention Programs for rope access workers.
 We are currently in the process of establishing a Highrise Rope Rescue Institute and an International Rope Rescue Multimedia Database.

 The Team has the skills necessary for high-angle and high-altitude rope rescue operations.
 Beyond that our members strive to develop technically innovative concepts and advanced skills in the use of high-tech equipment and communications.